 If you own a business, there’s a good chance you need a physical location.
-Whether you operate a storefront, restaurant space, office building, or warehouse – you’ll have to understand what a commercial lease is and how it works.
+Whether you operate a retail storefront, restaurant space, medical or dental practice, or warehouse – you’ll have to understand what a commercial lease is and how it works.

 And that’s where things get complicated.

 There are multiple types of commercial leases, and they’re all dense with details.
 For example, can you renovate to add a coffee bar?
 Do you know who pays the taxes?
 What happens if a window breaks?

 That might not sound like exciting stuff, but it’s crucial to understand what you’re getting into before signing a lease.
 Otherwise, you could end up with a contract that doesn’t protect your rights.